Oh the joys of cheaper drinks in the early evening — a.k.a. happy hour.

 For more regarding Renee’s happy hour, visit reneesorganicoven.com.

 From colorful glass windows to quirky zebra wallpaper, The Royal Room has created a vibe in town.
-With the launch of their full bar and signature cocktails recently, they mean business.
+With the launch of their full bar and signature cocktails, they mean business.

-Get $2 off all classic cocktails during happy hour — until 6 p.m — and don’t shy from the signatures.
+Get $2 off all classic cocktails during happy hour — from open until 7 p.m daily — and don’t shy from the signatures.
 Take $1 off wells drinks, $1 off drafts, and wines by the glass.

 Keep up with The Royal Room on Facebook.